-No. In fact, in Columbus you cannot sue your employer for an injury that happened on the job.
-Workers compensation is the only way to get the benefits you need in most cases.
-And it is a much quicker process than a lawsuit.
+No. In Columbus, you cannot sue your employer for an injury that happened on the job.
+Workers’ compensation is the only way to get the benefits you need in most cases, and it is a much quicker process than a lawsuit.

-We talk to many workers that don’t feel right “blaming” or harming their employer.
-But you are not harming anyone with workers comp.
-Your employer already pays for workers compensation insurance and you are simply getting a fair reimbursement of your costs, which is guaranteed to you by law.
+We talk to many employees who don’t feel right about “blaming” or harming their employer.
+However, you are not harming anyone with workers’ compensation.
+Your employer already pays for insurance, and you are simply getting a fair reimbursement of your costs, guaranteed by law.

-Your employer cannot terminate you or take any action against you at work because of your injury or claim.
+Your employer cannot terminate your employment or take any action against you at work because of your injury or claim.
 However, if they have, you may take legal action.
 Talk to one of our Columbus workers’ compensation lawyers to determine your options.

-We have worked with hundreds of injured workers.
-We know that it often takes weeks, months or even years to see the full extent of an injury.
-We also know that most workers don’t want to get involved in a legal process if they don’t have to.
-But your health is your greatest asset, and you are guaranteed these benefits by law.
-You need to speak to a lawyer and make sure you get the full amount you need.
+We have represented hundreds of injured workers.
+We know that it often takes weeks, months, or even years to see the full extent of an injury.
+We also know that most workers don’t want to get involved in a legal process unless necessary.

-Talk to a Columbus, GA Workers Comp Lawyer for Free
+Talk to a Columbus, GA, Workers’ Compensation Lawyer for Free